 - Oporto British School in Porto

-Read more about the education system in Portugal, and what are the available options for your children as expat parents living in Portugal.
+And to get to grips with schooling in the country, you can read more about the education system in Portugal and the available options for your children as expat parents living in Portugal.

 Favorable tax treatments in Portugal for British citizens

 Portugal is well-known for its flexible Portuguese tax system that attracts many expats from all over the world who are willing to live, study, invest, and work in Portugal.

 Portugal has a Double Taxation Agreement (DTA) with many countries, and luckily the UK is one of them.
 In a few words, the DTA agreement is great for included citizens because it prevents them from paying double taxes on the same income in two different countries.
 For example, if you are a UK citizen and you pay taxes on your income already, you won’t need to pay again while staying in Portugal or become a tax resident.

 Besides the DTA option, where you do not need to pay tax in two countries, there is also the Non-Habitual Resident (NHR) regime for foreign residents.
 If you’re a UK expat living in Portugal, the good news is you can take advantage of the Non-Habitual Residency (NHR) tax system in Portugal.